 23. Avatar (2009)

 Cutting edge motion-capture technology makes the blue, eight-foot tall aliens come alive in ‘Avatar’.
 At the heart of the film, however, is a simplistic and oft-repeated plot that is featured in many other movies, which pits good aliens against capitalistic and greedy humans, the worst of whom is Colonel Miles Quaritch (Stephen Lang).
 Sam Worthington as Jake Sully, a crippled marine, and Zoe Saldana as Neytiri, a Na’vi inhabitant of the moon Pandora, form part of the romantic side-plot.
-With a wafer thin story-line, the James Cameron-directed film relies heavily on technology, millions of dollars spent on special effects, and good performances from its cast to keep the audience entertained and brought in over two billion dollars at the box office.
+With a wafer thin story-line, the James Cameron-directed film relies heavily on technology, millions of dollars spent on special effects, and good performances from its cast to keep the audience entertained; and it brought in over two billion dollars at the box office.
 Based on the resounding success of the film, several other sequels from Cameron are in the pipeline and will be released in the coming years.

 Read More: Biggest Box-Office Hits of All Time